Want to make a real difference in people’s lives?

 A few interesting statistics* about vocational nursing careers:

-- Employment of licensed practical and licensed vocational nurses is expected to grow 22 percent from 2010 to 2020, faster than the average for all occupations.
+- Employment of licensed practical and licensed vocational nurses is expected to grow by 20.9 percent from 2014 to 2024 (California Employment Development Department).

 - A large number of licensed practical and licensed vocational nurses are expected to retire over the coming decade.
 Job prospects should, therefore, be excellent for licensed and experienced LPNs and LVNs.